Comparing the Thermoblock vs the Boiler, the Thermocoil and Other Espresso Machine Heating Systems..

 Thermoblocks are inexpensive to produce and also are energy efficient as they only heat water immediately prior to it being used.
 Many superautomatic espresso machines (like a few ones here) feature a thermoblock system that makes heating water quick.
 While thermoblocks are able to generate hot water extremely rapidly, their temperature control is less perfect than some other heating technologies.

-It is common for espresso machines (check out some of the best ones here) to use thermoblocks on the steam side and a boiler for the brew side.
+It is common for espresso machines to use thermoblocks on the steam side and a boiler for the brew side.
 This allows the thermoblock to do what it does best, heat water quickly, while avoiding the pitfalls of its inconsistency.

 The thermoblock is often put near the group head, providing indirect heating of the brew chamber in addition to heating the water.